Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Background material

-For the construction of a real projective structure we consider the Fuchsian representation of a Riemann surface $\tilde\Sigma$ and fix its developing map to $\H^2\subset\CP^1$.
+For the construction of a real projective structure we consider the Fuchsian representation of a Riemann surface $\tilde\Sigma$ and fix its developing map to $\mathbb H^2\subset\C P^1$.
 Consider a simple closed curve in $\tilde\Sigma$ which is not null-homotopic.
 In its homotopy class there is a unique (oriented) geodesic $\gamma$ (with respect to the constant curvature -1 metric).
 Via the developing map $\gamma$ is mapped to a part of a circle.
 The corresponding circle $C$ intersects the boundary at infinity of the hyperbolic disc at two points, one being the starting point $S$ and the other being the end point $E$ with respect to the orientation of the geodesic.
-The monodromy of the Fuchsian representation along $\gamma$ is given by an element $A\in SU(1,1)$, unique up to sign, for which $E$ is attractive fixed point and $S$ is a repelling fixed point.
+The monodromy of the Fuchsian representation along $\gamma$ is given by an element $A\in \SU(1,1)$, unique up to sign, for which $E$ is an attractive fixed point and $S$ is a repelling fixed point.
 The sign depends on the lift of the Fuchsian representation to a $\SL(2,\C)$-representation.

-The transformation $A\in SU(1,1)$ yields a torus $T$ with a flat projective structure as follows: Consider a circle $C_1$ which intersects both, $C$ and the boundary at infinity $S^1$, perpendicularly, see Figure \ref{fig:an}.
-It is mapped by $A$ to a circle $C_2=A(C_1).$ These two circles bound an annulus $An,$ and gluing the boundary circles $C_1$ and $C_2$ via $A$ gives a torus $T$ with a complex projective structure.
+The transformation $A\in \SU(1,1)$ yields a torus $T$ with a flat projective structure as follows: Consider a circle $C_1$ which intersects both circles, $C$ and the boundary at infinity $S^1$, perpendicularly, see Figure \ref{fig:an}.
+It is mapped by $A$ to a circle $C_2=A(C_1).$ The circles $C_1$ and $C_2$ bound an annulus $An,$ and gluing the boundary circles $C_1$ and $C_2$ via $A$ gives a torus $T$ with a complex projective structure.
 A fundamental piece of the developing map of this projective structure is the annulus $An.$